The group produces beachy, fuzzed-out psychedelic folk that’s also indebted to the more experimental sides of alt-country.

-Delving into the mysterious and macabre, The Murder of Jane Crow has conjured a unique take on dark gypsy jazz.
+Delving into the mysterious and macabre, The Murder of Jane Crow has conjured a unique take on dark jazz.

 The band’s smooth folk-rock indie sound is partnered well with meaningful lyrics that translate to real emotions, hopes, and desires.

 Howdy, folks.
 Are you missing that old kick in your step?
 Is there a hitch in your getalong?
 Have you fallen and you can’t get up?
 Well, we have good news, friends.
 The answer to all your problems is in this jug.